 It's also advised that "managing your money on the go" is easier with an account with a smartphone application or "one that offers text message updates on your balance" which can help you to "avoid penalties".

-A spokesperson for thinkmoney commented: "If you have a bad credit rating that is making it difficult to find an account, there are alternative accounts you can apply for, such as the thinkmoney Personal Account.
+A spokesperson for thinkmoney commented: "If you have a bad credit rating that is making it difficult to find an account, there are alternative accounts you can apply for, such as the thinkmoney Managed Current Account.
 There is no overdraft facility, and it comes with a personalised budgeting facility that helps people to manage their money - without credit.

 "thinkmoney isn't a bank, but the account still has many of the features you would expect of a bank account, such as online banking - with additional extras like SMS balance updates and budgeting help from a team of expert Money Managers."